Updated-NoCheatPlus/Docs/Settings/Checks/[Blockbreak]-Frequency.md

 Permission (bypass): `nocheatplus.checks.blockbreak.frequency`
 Exemption: `BLOCKBREAK_FREQUENCY`

-The BlockBreak.Frequency check hard-limits the amount of blocks a player can break in custom time frames in total.
+Frequency limits the total amount of blocks a player can break in custom time frames.
-It does not concern the speed at which players can break a single block (which is covered by the FastBreak check)
+It does not concern the speed at which players can break a single block (which is covered by the FastBreak check).

 | Option              | Description |